reference-architecture-ai/reference-architecture.ai/content/docs/extended-shortcodes/index.md

 # Mermaid

-[Mermaid](https://mermaidjs.github.io/) is a library helping you to generate diagram and flowcharts from text, in a similar manner as Markdown.
+[Mermaid](https://mermaidjs.github.io/) is a library helping you to generate diagrams and flowcharts from text in a similar manner as Markdown.

 ## Flowchart

-To put a flowchart in your post use below snippet
+To put a flowchart in your post, use the below snippet

 **Code**